-Dress Code Students are expected to wear clothing that is appropriate for their daily tasks (weather-appropriate clothing that is comfortable for a full day of school activities).
+Dress Code Students are expected to wear clothing that is appropriate for their daily tasks (weatherappropriate clothing that is comfortable for a full day of school activities).
 In addition, students are not allowed to wear clothing that advertises/prominently displays sex, drugs, alcohol, or has discriminatory or vulgar language.
 Students wearing inappropriate clothing will be provided with clothing that can cover or replace the specific item.
-If the problem persists a meeting will be set with the Executive Director, teacher, student, and family to resolve the issue.
+If the problem persists a meeting will be set with the School Leader, Guide, student, and family to resolve the issue.